 - HNW High net worth investors frequently have at least $1 million in liquid financial assets.

 - Clients with very high net worth have liquid assets worth at least $5 million.
 Learn how to calculate your liquid net worth here

 - If you have at least $30 million accessible for investment, you are considered to have an ultra-high net worth, or UHNW

-Asset Allocation for Extremely Wealthy People in 2023
+Asset Allocation for Extremely Wealthy People in 2024

 Ultra-high net worth investors, whose portfolios start at $30 million, require a more complex and unique financial strategy to manage their assets.
 The majority choose to take reasonable risks with some of their portfolio while still growing their money safely.